nightfurys/enterprise-docs/README.md

 1. Install [hugo-extended](https://github.com/gohugoio/hugo/releases/), this is necessary because the docsy theme uses some scss functionality only in the extended version.
     - **NOTE:** Install Hugo Extended v0.90.1.
 Subsequent versions fail due to deprecated features of the pinned Docsy theme (as of 2022-03-16).
+    - **TODO:** Update Docsy theme.
+Cost-benefit evaluation balances on how long until we replace Hugo with a different docs platform.

 1. Install 'postcss-cli' and 'autoprefixer' using npm:
 `npm install`